 Do I apply to the Summer Academy and to the Fellowship Program separately?

-No. Students must first apply and participate in the Summer Academy in order to be considered for the Fellowship Program.
+Yes, but students must first apply and participate in the Summer Academy in order to be eligible to apply to the Curatorial Fellowship Program.

-If I applied to a 2015 Summer Academy and was not selected to participate, can I reapply to a 2016 Summer Academy?
+If I applied to a Summer Academy and was not selected to participate, can I reapply when there is a future Summer Academy?

 Yes, you may apply to the program if you still meet all the eligibility requirements.

-If I applied to a 2015 Summer Academy and participated but was not selected to be a fellow, can I apply to a 2016 Summer Academy?
+If I applied to a Summer Academy and participated but was not selected to be a fellow, can I apply to a future Summer Academy?

-No. Students who participate in a Summer Academy may not reapply to the program but may be considered for different opportunities at the partnering museums in the future.
+No. Students who participate in a Summer Academy may not reapply to the program but may be considered for different museum opportunities in the future.

 2015–17 Mellon Undergraduate Curatorial Fellow

-is a junior at the University of Memphis.
-He is a studio art major with a concentration in painting and a minor in art history.
-Jarvis admires the work of Edgar Degas, David Hockney, Delacroix, Vermeer, Rembrandt, and contemporary artist Kehinde Wiley.
-He is interested in contemporary genre painting and heavily inspired by working-class and social justice issues.
-Jarvis has been active on his campus and received the 2014 Donald K. Carson Leadership Scholarship.
-Jarvis is a proud born-and-raised Memphian; he loves fried foods and desserts.
+graduated from the University of Memphis with a major in studio art and a minor in art history in spring 2017.
+Boyland admires the work of Edgar Degas, David Hockney, Delacroix, Vermeer, Rembrandt, and contemporary artist Kehinde Wiley.
+As a practicing painter, he is interested in contemporary genre painting and heavily inspired by working-class and social justice issues.
+Deeply committed to his painting practice, Boyland aims to also independently pursue curatorial endeavors.

 2015–17 Mellon Undergraduate Curatorial Fellow